A guide to beating inflammation and managing chronic pain

 Mitochondria are the cellular organelles responsible for generating energy.
 Dysfunction in mitochondrial function can occur from toxins in our food or environment, smoking, reactive oxygen species, and aging.
 As a byproduct, mitochondria produce free radicals.
 These molecules can initiate a flood of inflammatory signals resulting in cell death.
 With a decline in mitochondrial efficiency and an increase in free radical production, chronic inflammation can occur.
 (3)

 Other lifestyle factors such as smoking, lack of exercise, inadequate sleep and stress can cause inflammation.
 Disruption of normal sleep can lead to daytime elevations of pro-inflammatory molecules.
 A study in the Journal of Clinical Endocrinology and Metabolism found that plasma levels of TNF-alpha and IL-6 were elevated in patients with excessive daytime sleepiness, including those with sleep apnea and narcolepsy (4) Both physical and emotional stress can lead to the release of inflammatory cytokines such as IL-6.
 Stress is also associated with decreased sleep and increased body mass, due to the release of the stress hormone cortisol.
-(5) Chronic stress increases glucocorticoid receptor resistance, which results in a failure to downregulate the inflammatory response.(6) Some factors are beyond our control, but there are numerous lifestyle changes we can make prevent and reverse the chronic inflammation that can lead to pain.
+(5) Chronic stress increases glucocorticoid receptor resistance, which results in a failure to downregulate the inflammatory response.(6) Some factors are beyond our control, but there are numerous lifestyle changes we can make to prevent and reverse the chronic inflammation that leads to pain.

 The Inflammation-Pain Connection